dolvui/Chess/README.md

     Rb4
 become:
     Rbeb4 or R3b4

 > [!WARNING]
-> the column or row is specify in the notation which not implemented now
+> The column or row is specify in the notation which not implemented now
+> [!WARNING]
+> The pawn cannot check for now
+> [!WARNING]
+> En passant not implement for now

 ### draw
 check about stalemate , 50 rule etc